wrkstrm/WrkstrmMain/README.md

 - `camelCaseToKebabCase()`: Convert a camelCase string to kebab-case.
 - `containsUniqueChars()`: Check if a string contains all unique characters.
-- `isPermutation(_:)`: Check if a string is a permutation of another string. **Warning:** This heuristic assumes each Unicode scalar appears only once in both strings.
-For strings with repeated scalars, use a frequency-based comparison instead.
+- `isPermutation(_:)`: Check if a string is a permutation of another string using a frequency-based comparison.
 - ``*`` operator: Repeat a string by multiplying it with an integer.

 ### Collection Extensions